eic/edpm/README.md

 **ejpm** is here as there is no standard convention in HEP and NP of how to distribute and install software packages with its dependencies.
 Some packages (like eigen, xerces, etc.) are usually supported by OS maintainers, while others (Cern ROOT, Geant4, Rave) are usually built by users or other packet managers and could be located anywhere.
-Here comes "version hell" and lack of software manpower (e.g. to continuously maintain all required packages on distros level)
+We also praise "version hell" (e.g. when GenFit doesn't compile with CLHEP from ubuntu repo) and lack of software manpower (e.g. to sufficiently and continuously maintain packages for major distros or even to fix some simple issues on GitHub).
+Still we love our users and ~~know they will never install it by their own~~ try to get things easier for them!
+So here is ejpm.

-At this points **ejpm** tries to unify experience for:
+At this points **ejpm** tries to unify experience and make it simple to deploy eJANA for:

 - Users on RHEL 7 and CentOS
 - Users on Ubutnu (and Windows with WSL)